gregurco/jobeet-tutorial/docs/days/day-8.md

 + {{ form_end(deleteForm) }}
 ```

 Also you can notice that we called `addFlash` method in controller.
-It's a storage for special messages.
+It’s a storage for special messages.
-We added message and not let's display it in `show.html.twig`:
+We added message and not let’s display it in `show.html.twig`:

 ```twig
 {# ... #}